-Technical Actuarial work
+Technical actuarial work

 - 5.1 The FRC's Technical Actuarial Standards (TASs) are intended to be applicable to work which involves the use of actuarial principles and/or techniques and the exercise of judgement or is presented as such, including for example financial models used in insurance and pensions and projections of contingent events.
-Compliance with the TASs is encouraged whether such work is undertaken by individual actuaries, non-actuaries, consulting firms or financial institutions. - 5.2 For the purpose of specifying the mandatory application of the TASs, technical actuarial work is defined as work performed for a user: - a) where the use of principles and/or techniques of actuarial science is central to the work and which involves the exercise of judgement; or - b) which the user may reasonably regard as technical actuarial work by virtue of the manner of its presentation. - 5.3 This definition supports regulators, including the IFoA, which mandate the use of the TASs either for actuarial work generally or for certain areas of actuarial work. - 5.4 The work to which a particular TAS applies will be identified within the TAS.
+Compliance with the TASs for work in their scope, is required for members of the IFoA and encouraged when such work is undertaken by non-actuaries, consulting firms or financial institutions. - 5.2 For the purpose of specifying the mandatory application of the TASs, technical actuarial work is defined as work performed for a user: - (a) where the use of principles and/or techniques of actuarial science is central to the work and which involves the exercise of judgement; or - (b) which the user may reasonably regard as technical actuarial work by virtue of the manner of its presentation. - 5.3 This definition supports regulators, including the IFoA, who mandate the use of the TASs either for actuarial work generally or for certain areas of actuarial work. - 5.4 The work to which a particular TAS applies will be identified within the TAS.